martins-vds/kubernetes-technical-briefing/LabGuides/module2-instructions.md

 ![](content/describepodwin.png)

-**NOTE:** Without any guidance, the Kubernetes scheduler does its best to distribute workloads evenly across all the nodes that have available resources.
+> Without any guidance, the Kubernetes scheduler does its best to distribute workloads evenly across all the nodes that have available resources.
 It doesn't examine the contents of Deployments to confirm that their images are compatible with the nodes it selects.

 5. Update the **workload.yaml** file to add the following node selector: